 Air resource advisor (ARA) will be ordered as a Technical Specialist (THSP).
-Air Resource Advisors should be assigned on all Type 1 or 2 incidents or whenever a CIMT is assigned.
-ARAs address public health and safety impacts of smoke, including effects on roadway visibility for an IMT, and are part of the USFS-led Interagency Wildland Fire Air Quality Response Program.
+ARAs should be assigned on all Type 1 or 2 incidents or whenever a CIMT is assigned.
+ARAs address public health and safety impacts of smoke, including effects on roadway visibility for an IMT, and are part of the USFS-led Interagency Wildland Fire Air Quality Response Program (IWFAQRP).

-The GACC will contact the Interagency Wildland Fire Air Quality Response Program (IWFAQRP).
+The GACC will contact the IWFAQRP.
 Requests in Great Basin for ARAs will be coordinated through:

-Paul Corrigan, Smoke Specialist, at (801)-440-1350 first.
+Paul Corrigan, Smoke Specialist, (801)-440-1350 first.

-Seth Morphis, Smoke Specialist, at (406)-203-8789 second, and if unavailable, call the
+Seth Morphis, Smoke Specialist, (406)-203-8789 second, and, if unavailable, call the